 Poster boards are to be 4' wide x 6' high.

 There is one poster session on each day.
 Additionally, poster session presentation times are divided into groups by even and odd poster numbers.
-You will be expected to be at your poster during the designated time based on your poster number.
+This year, the poster session will be virtual.
+Instructions for virtual poster presentation will be provided before the Colloquium.
+In case the CCR guidelines allow us to organize an in-person meeting, you will be expected to be at your poster during the designated time based on your poster number.

 All posters should be 4 feet wide and 6 feet high (see diag.)

 Full abstracts will be published in the Colloquium book, which will be distributed at the meeting.

 NOTE: Abstracts will not be edited.
 Be sure NOT to use special characters. (ex. dashes, single quotes, double quotes and Greek characters/symbols)

 Both abstracts and posters will be judged, and best presentations will be recognized.
 Oral presentations will be judged at the time of the talk.
 In addition to the travel awards, we will award the Outstanding Postgraduate (OPGF) award to the post-baccalaureate fellow or graduate student from the selected oral presentation judging results.

 Please note: You need to be available during your poster session to be considered for an award.

 CCR FYI Committee members will not be eligible for a travel award but can be selected for an oral presentation.

 Using a scale of 1 - 5 (5 = best) abstracts/presentations will be evaluated in the following categories: